Our training would not be possible without the support of our amazing sponsors:

 Attending this course will teach you about significantly lowering the risk of injuries in play areas by providing a safe outdoor learning experience for all.
-This course uses the CAN/CSA-Z614, Children's Playspaces and Equipment, as a base document for the three independent sections of the course.
+This course uses the CAN/CSA-Z614-14, Children's Playspaces and Equipment, as a base document for the three independent sections of the course.

 Intensive 4 1/2-Day Program

-The Ontario Parks Association instructors include experts from the industry including an architect, liability expert, lawyer, respresentative of the CSA Standards Association and others to give in-depth training on the following topics and includes an on-site demonstration at a local playground structure:
+The Ontario Parks Association instructors include experts from the industry including an architect, liability expert, lawyer, representative of the CSA Standards Association and others to give in-depth training on the following topics and includes an on-site demonstration at a local playground structure:

 Industrial Designer involved with the design of playground and recreation equipment since 1984.
 Involved with the writing of both the CSA playground standard and other international Standards.
 Executive member of IPA Canada (International Association for the Child's Right to Play).
 Playground Inspector since 2000.

-Upon completion of the program and achievement of a passing grade in the written examination(s) the participant will be registered by the Ontario Parks Association as a "Playground Practitioner" and is qualified to inspect playgrounds.
+Upon completion of the program and achievement of a passing grade in the written examinations the participant will be registered by the Ontario Parks Association as a Playground Practitioner and thereby qualified to inspect playgrounds.

 The OPA Registered Playground Practitioner Program is recognized as a playground safety course for inspectors by the Ministry of Children and Youth Services.